 The Kilpara Flats were completed in 1970 to designs prepared by Barry Patten of Yuncken Freeman Architects, who were commissioned in 1968 to design the apartment block (Clerehan, 2003).
-The registered builders were the Prentice Brothers (City of Prahran Building Application, 8th May 1969).
 The apartment block was comprised of 28 apartments, designed to be spacious and exude modernist luxury which was desirable in the post-war years.
 Upon completion of the flats, Patten resided in the penthouse apartment occupying the entire top floor.
 In 1971, Wolfgang Sievers, pre-eminent midcentury photographer, captured extensive photos of the newly completed Kilpara Flats and site landscaping, including the mature Norfolk Island Pine (Araucaria heterophylla) tree which is still extant today (see Further Images below).